 The Swiss Academy of Sciences (SCNAT) awards the Prix Schläfli for excellent scientific articles resulting from PhDs.
 In 2019, the four awards are selected from among the following natural sciences disciplines:

 A jury is established for each of the four areas in order to evaluate the candidates and choose the laureate.

-Eligible are young researchers who did their doctoral thesis ata Swiss university or Swiss nationals who completed their PhD thesis abroad.
-Candidates must have defended their doctoral thesis between1 November 2014 and 31 October 2017.
+Eligible are young researchers who did their doctoral thesis at a Swiss university or Swiss nationals who completed their PhD thesis abroad.
+Candidates must have defended their doctoral thesis between 1st November 2015 and 31st October 2018.
 Nominations can only be submitted by the supervisor of the candidate or by a SCNAT member society.

 Only complete applications in English will be considered.
 Nominations must be submitted via an online form before 31 October 2018 and contain the following documents:

-No later than one year after the Award ceremony, the laureates have to present the distinguished research at an appropriate congress.
-The participation at this congress is organised by the laureates and financed by the SCNAT (max CHF 1’500).
+No later than one year after the Award ceremony, the laureates have to present the distinguished research at an appropriate conference.
+The participation at this conference is organized by the laureates and financed by the SCNAT (max CHF 1’500).

-The Prize consists of CHF 5’000 and support for a conference participation in each of the scientific fields.
+The Prize consists of CHF 5’000 plus support for a conference participation in one of the scientific fields.

 31 October 2019: Submission deadline